How to Become a Middleman for Imports and Exports

-Middlemen know their lay of the land: They have a lot of know-how, numerous connections to the right people to get things done and excellent distribution channels to transport product efficiently to customers.
+Middlemen have a lot of know-how, numerous connections to the right people to get things done and excellent distribution channels to transport product efficiently to customers.

-In the case of an export, middlemen represent a manufacturer in their own market, buy product in volume from them and then mark it up to make their profit.
-For how to approach the manufacturer, read, Where Do I Start with an Import-Export Business, Point No. 2.
-The scenario might go like this: My company represents a cheesecake (as shown) company.
-We place an order for 1,000 cheesecakes, and export the cheesecakes directly to a customer in South Africa.
-The supplier doesn’t know who our customer is.
-When we complete the transaction, our profit is $4,500.
-We expect repeat business every month on the same volume throughout the year.
-Hence our gross profit for the year is expected to be $54,000.
-Note: This is only one manufacturer that we represent.
-Many companies represent at least a half dozen different manufacturers.
+In the case of an export, middlemen represent a manufacturer in their own market, buy a product in volume from them and then mark it up to sell and make their profit.
+For example, an export scenario might work like this: Say your company represents a cheesecake company.
+You place an order for 1,000 cheesecakes and export the cheesecakes directly to a customer in South Africa.

+Your cheesecake supplier doesn’t know who your end customer is.
+When you complete the transaction, your profit is $4,500.
+You and your South African customer expect to repeat the order every month with the same volume throughout the year.
+Your gross profit for the year from this customer is expected to be $54,000.
+This scenario covers only one manufacturer that your company represents.
+In reality, many companies represent at least a half dozen different manufacturers.

-The customer in Boston doesn’t know who the supplier is, and we expect repeat business twice a month throughout the year.
-Our gross profit for the year is expected to be $19,200.
+When you complete the transaction, your profit is $800.
+The customer in Boston doesn’t know who your supplier is, and you expect repeat business twice a month throughout the year.
+Your gross profit for the year is expected to be $19,200.

-A question I am always asked: How do I protect my interest and hard work should the supplier or customer want to go direct?
-Get a contract.
-Start with a template (refer here: http://www.intracen.org/itc/exporters/contract-templates/), consult with an international attorney to make sure the contract serves all of your needs and double check that the contract is enforceable should something go wrong.
-For additional information, read Reader Question About Importing a Product and Selling It Locally.
+Start with a contract template to make sure you don't leave out any important details, consult with an international attorney to make sure the contract serves all of your needs and double check that the contract is enforceable should something go wrong.

-Whether you serve as an import or export middleman, some of the questions asked of you can be found here.
+Whether you serve as an import or export middleman, you can ask questions of potential distributors by conducting a prescreening interview.
 For example, what’s your game plan for building a brand in a market?
 Have you represented other companies?
 Explain what you did.
 It can’t hurt to have answers for a few of these questions to build your case with a supplier or manufacturer.

-A lot of manufacturers and suppliers do not have the capacity or experience to grow their product lines outside their own borders.
-By making your case that you can do it for them and by following some of these suggestions, you can expand your business globally and theirs too.
+A lot of manufacturers and suppliers do not have the capacity or experience to grow their product lines outside their own country borders.
+By making a case that you can do it for them and by following some of these suggestions, you can expand your business globally and theirs as well.